sourcetoad/Logger/README.md

 # Sourcetoad Logger

 This package allows you to log important events, including what data is viewed by who.
+Including the following:

+ * Login Events
+ * Logout Events
+ * Locked Events
+ * Failed login attempt
+ * Password Change
+ * Attribute changes (except `created_at`/`updated_at`) for models with `Trackable` trait.
+ * Retrieval Events (Detecting what models were loaded during a request, of those with `Trackable` trait)
+ * Viewed Keys (Extracting keys in API requests to identify what could be viewed)

+This helps answer questions such as:

+ * Who accessed what information of this account and when?
+ * When did this person change their password?
+ * Who changed the information for this user?
+ * What IP was responsible for these changes?

+This plugin is additionally very slim, which makes installation more difficult than a regular plugin.
+This is because it is expected for perhaps legal reasons, that these logs may not be allowed to be removed for years.
+This means that the method for storage must be efficient, unlike other packages which may specialize in auditing/logging but bloat database with information.

 ### Laravel